abhijithremesh/Tableau-portfolio/practice datasets 1/06/README.md

-#  Tableau Vizs. for UK Bike industry dataset
+#  Tableau Vizs. for US State Wind Energy Facts 2018

 This project uses the below datasets to create dashboards and stories in tableau.